Geovannelopes/Geovannelopes/README.md

 ### Hi!
-I'm Geovanne Lopes, Future Computer Engineer.
+My name is Geovanne Lopes, I am a Computer Engineer and future Software Engineer at USP.